Using Excel's AutoCorrect Feature to Store and Insert Formulas

 This formula is used to determine what the appropriate fiscal year is for the data in the Date column of a table.

 To create the entries for formulas, click File, Options, Proofing, AutoCorrect Options to open the AutoCorrect dialog box.
 On the AutoCorrect tab, type the shortcut for the formula into the Replace box; type or copy the formula, including the equal sign (=), into the With box; and then click OK as shown in Figure 1.

 To use the entry, simply type in the shortcut and press ENTER.
 Remember that AutoCorrect entries are shared across all of your Excel workbooks, so you can take advantage of your newly-created functionality regardless of the workbook in which you are currently working.
 Note that entries defined with uppercase or mixed case shortcuts, as in this case, are case-sensitive.
 Those created in lowercase are not case-sensitive.

 All Excel users want to save time and by saving your commonly-used formulas as AutoCorrect entries, you will be able to recall them on demand and reclaim time that would otherwise be consumed by entering the same formula repeatedly.

-You can watch the following video to see how you can take advantage of this amazing functionality.
+You can watch the following video to learn more about how you can take advantage of this amazing functionality.